 While Stadtturm traces its origins back to the medieval ages, its current appearance indicates that its last significant modification occurred during the Renaissance.
 The unmistakable evidence lies in the octagonal upper section of the tower, which is adorned with an onion-shaped dome.

-During your visit, it is highly likely that you will see many people in the middle section of the tower.
-This is because Stadtturm stands as one of the most exceptional vantage points in Old Town Innsbruck, providing breathtaking views of the surrounding area.
+When you visit, you’ll probably see many people in the middle part of the tower.
+This is because Stadtturm is one of the best spots in Old Town Innsbruck for amazing views of the area.

 Climbing to the top of Stadtturm offers not only a breathtaking experience but it will also allow you to imagine yourself as one of the medieval guards who vigilantly protected the city and warned of impending dangers.